Capt. Eugene Shuler

-Eugene has built an extensive resume in the fly fishing world.
-He has appeared on numerous television shows on the following networks, ESPN, OLN/Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
-He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.
+Eugene has appeared on numerous television shows on the following networks, ESPN, HGTV, OLN, Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
+He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Success Magazine, Fly Rod Journal, Field and Stream, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.

 Today, Chris is a recognized as a seasoned veteran on the competition circuit and has competed in multiple National Fly Fishing Championships.
 In 2011, Chris earned his spot on Fly Fishing Team USA and represented the US at several national and international events.
 In the spring of 2012, Chris became an assistant coach for Fly Fishing Team USA Youth, and lead team to a silver medal performance in France in 2012 and a Gold Medal in Ireland in 2013.
 Chris has an incredible personality, his never ending smile and easy going nature make him the perfect guide and instructor.

-Jake is new to our staff for the 2017 season.
-Jake was born and raised in the quite mountain town of Franklin, NC located in the Nantahala National Forest and has been an avid fisherman all his life.
-He spent his childhood learning the waters of Western North Carolina and credits his grandfather for his passion and advanced knowledge of the sport.
+Jacob was born and raised in the quiet mountain town of Franklin, NC located in the Nantahala National Forest and has been an avid fisherman all his life.
+He spent his childhood learning the waters of Western North Carolina and Eastern Tennessee and credits his grandfather for his passion and advanced knowledge of the sport.

-Jake is enthusiastic, supportive, eager, and possesses excellent communication and teaching skills that will provide you with a very memorable experience while angling with him in the Smokies!
+Jacob is enthusiastic, patient, supportive, eager, and possesses excellent communication and teaching skills that will leave you with a valuable skill set and a very memorable experience while angling with him in the Smokies!